What disqualifies you from filing for Bankruptcy?

 Regular Income Requirement

-You must show the court you have a reliable, regular income sufficient to pay the monthly payments during repayment plan.
+You must show the Court that you have a reliable, regular income sufficient to pay the monthly payments during the term of a Chapter 13 repayment plan.
 No steady income?
 Then chapter 13 isn’t an option.
+However, in some instances, alternatives may exist, such as a family member agreeing to provide you with a regular sum of money each month.

 Multiple Prior Dismissals

-If you’ve had two or more bankruptcies dismissed within the last year, the automatic stay (which protects you from collection) might not apply and the court may deny your new case altogether.
+If you’ve had two or more bankruptcies dismissed within the last year, the automatic stay (which protects you from collection) might not apply, and you might not be able to protect yourself.
+In addition, the Court dismisses your new case altogether.
+If you file a case, please understand that it is subject to requirements that may not be immediately apparent to a layperson.

 Failure to File Required Documents

-Failing to submit the required documentation (tax returns, pay stubs, repayment plan etc.) or not acting in good faith will be a reason for immediate disqualification.
+Failing to submit the required documentation (tax returns, pay stubs, repayment plan, etc.) or not acting in good faith will result in immediate disqualification.

 Comparing Chapter 7 and Chapter 13 Disqualifications